anchore/anchore-charts/stable/enterprise/README.md

 #### Step-by-Step Migration Process

 1. **Generate a New Enterprise Values File**: Use the migration script to convert your existing Anchore Engine values file to the new Anchore Enterprise format.
-This command mounts a local volume to persistently store the output files, and it mounts the input values file within the container for conversion.It's imperative to review both the output and the new [values file](values.yaml) before moving forward.
+This command mounts a local volume to persistently store the output files, and it mounts the input values file within the container for conversion.
+It's imperative to review both the output and the new [values file](values.yaml) before moving forward.

     ```shell
-    export VALUES_FILE_NAME=my-values-file.yaml
+    export VALUES_FILE_NAME=my-values-file.yaml  # Existing Engine chart values file
     docker run -v ${PWD}:/tmp -v ${PWD}/${VALUES_FILE_NAME}:/app/${VALUES_FILE_NAME} docker.io/anchore/enterprise-helm-migrator:latest -e /app/${VALUES_FILE_NAME} -d /tmp/output
     ```

-For anchore enterprise 4.9.x, you will need to additionally set the following values in your values file to use the v1 api of Anchore.
+:rotating_light: For Anchore enterprise ">= 4.9.0, < 5.0.0", you will need to additionally set the following values in your values file to use the v1 api of Anchore.
+These will need to be removed once you upgrade to v5.0.0+
 ```
 api:
   service: